con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > sangs rgyas lnga bdag cod pan can/ /
 > spyan lnga chags pa med pa 'chang/ /

-Comprised of five bodies,[^59-1] the awakened one,
+The Buddha, formed of five embodiments,[^59-1]
-The omnipresent, formed of five wisdoms,
+The omnipresent, made of five wisdoms,
-Wearing a crown made of the five buddhas,
+Wearing a crown comprised of five buddhas,
-With eyes of five kinds,[^59-2] bearing no attachments, (59)
+With all five eyes,[^59-2] upholding non-attachment, (59)

 [^59-1]: Four of these five bodies are the *dharmakāya*, *svabhāvakāya*, *sambhogakāya*, and *nirmāṇakāya*.
 The fifth is given variously as 'the body of ripening' (*vipākakāya*), 'the body of wisdom-dharma' (**jñānadharmakāya*), or the vajra body (*vajrakāya*).
 Vilāśavajra refers to the first of these, whereas Vimalamitra refers to the fourth.
 [^59-2]: The five eyes, which are five organs of superior vision, are the bodily eye, divine eye, insight eye, dharma eye, and buddha's eye.